From Lengthy to Lucid: A Systematic Literature Review on NLP Techniques for Taming Long Sentences: Sentence Splitting

 For the BiSECT corpus, both the RNN-based model~\cite{aharoni-goldberg-2018-split} and the Transformer-based model~\cite{kim-etal-2021-bisect} achieve comparable results ($\sim46\%$ in terms of BLEU and $\sim85\%$ in terms of BERTScore).

 In conclusion, the overall comparative evaluation reveals an interesting trend regarding the rule-based methods when dealing with simpler datasets such as WebSplit.
 On the other hand, these methods struggle to perform when more complex datasets such as Wiki-BM are introduced.
 Transformer and LSTM models consistently achieve the best performance across the different splitting datasets.
+In addition, LLMs did not outperform traditional neural models in either the Wiki-BM or BiSECT test sets.
+Interestingly, this limitation suggests a promising research direction for further enhancing LLMs to better handle these tasks.